Update on 03/05/2022

 - Customize the experience according to the profile: Through social media you can learn about people’s habits, their ideals, the events in which they participate.
 This information allows operators to adapt their offers to the social profiles of their customers.
 The process of acquiring information is long and requires a lot of attention.
 The crucial role of customer care services is obvious.
 And once your customer has arrived, you’ll be able to propose the solutions and products that they will be interested in.

 Through the information collected, banks can provide ad-hoc services that further improve the customer experience, such as personalized videos.

 The bank does not always have the skills to offer a personalized customer experience tailored to the individual customer.
 It is therefore essential to turn to reliable experts, able to offer innovative

 personalization services, such as Doxee.
 A leader in the sector, Doxee has helped large companies in a variety of sectors to enrich their customer experience with, for example, a personalized video service that allows you to reach customers in a completely innovative way.

 Personalized videos, in fact, guarantee:

-With Doxee personalized videos, the customer can be the author of his own customer experience.
+- Involvement: with Doxee personalized videos, the customer can be the author of his own customer experience.
 In fact, the customer can choose the structure of the scenes in the video he receives.
 Here the customer becomes “digital” and “director” in the process of communication with the bank.

-Doxee Pvideo® allows you to collect a lot of information about customers.
+- High customization: Doxee Pvideo® allows you to collect a lot of information about customers.
 The quality of the service becomes a distinctive element; it takes an increasingly qualified staff able to find the data necessary to create videos able to convey your messages in an efficient, compelling, and memorable way.

 That’s why many banks have begun to exploit the potential of personalized videos to convey their messages, provide important information to customers, and offer them new products and services.